 FIFA 19's official website quickly followed in suit and removed all the earlier artwork that focused on Ronaldo and the same goes for the game's remaining official channels.

-EA already found themselves in hot water when Ronaldo transferred from Real to Juventus, as The Journey: Champions mode was meant to focus on his Real days.
+EA already found themselves in hot water when Ronaldo from Real to Juventus, as The Journey: Champions mode was meant to focus on his Real days.
 The artwork too was a done deal, with him sporting white and all, but eventually, they redid them.

 Now however, it seems like more trouble than it was worth as EA had to go and remove all the Ronaldo imagery from FIFA 19.
 They did a thorough job too, removing his name from descriptions as if he isn't even in the game.